-At the core of the new museum will be the Exhibition Galleries and Collection Centre – spaces totalling more than 40,000 square feet.
+At the core of the new museum will be the Exhibition Galleries and Collection Centre – spaces totalling 37,000 square feet.
 For the first time, the entire collection will be on site and accessible as part of the visitor experience.

-- Exhibition Galleries – Approximately 21,000 square feet of Class A (curatorial standard) exhibit space expected to feature up to 10 exhibition zones, including a dedicated temporary exhibit zone.
+- Exhibition Galleries – Approximately 17,000 square feet of Class A (curatorial standard) exhibit space expected to feature thematic exhibition zones.

 - Collection Centre – Approximately 20,000 square feet of Class A (curatorial standard) open storage space, featuring more than 500 full-sized watercraft stored on individual mounts and arranged on racking systems, as well as small artifacts storage.